ysoh286/honours-project-2017/detailed-notes.md

 *It is possible - need to learn Plotly's API + read on how to plug in custom JS for this.*
 - Not sure how long this could take, but will give it a go anyway!
+- Alot of issues of expanding interactivity for plotly are discussed under their Github repository.
+Here's all their ideas for [cross-filtering](https://github.com/plotly/plotly.js/issues/1316) that's appearing as a work in progress (might be helpful to know if I'm going to end up building something)

 **Plotly's API - PlotlyJS:**
  - Understanding the API and how a Plotly graph is assembled may be beneficial in testing whether we can add custom javascript interactions easily to certain elements.